gloriyo/MAPF-ICBS/README.md

 * `CBS_CB` version of CBS with Prioritizing and Bypassing Conflicts
 * `ICBS` Improved CBS with all improvements

-To use the `test_1.txt` instance available in `code/instances` with ICBS with disjoint splitting....
+To use the `test_1.txt` instance available in `code/instances` with ICBS with disjoint splitting...
 ```bash
 python3 --instance "instances/test_1.txt" --disjoint --solver ICBS
 ```